 Ohio has two PACE sites: one in Cincinnati managed by Tri-Health Senior Link and one in Cleveland, managed by McGregor PACE Center for Senior Independence.
 These sites receive full capitation from both Medicare and Medicaid.
 Each site has a inter-disciplinary team that directs and provides the care of the participant.
 Sites pool their resources to pay for whatever services an individual needs, including services not otherwise covered by Medicare or Medicaid.
 This flexibility enables them to be proactive in their care of participants.

 To be eligible for PACE, participants must be age 55 or older, live in the Cleveland and Cincinnati area and, if seeking Medicaid assistance, qualify for coverage under the institutional financial eligibility standards (participants can be private-pay).
+To determine if you may be eligible for Medicaid, visit Ohio Benefits.
 Participants also must need an intermediate or skilled level of care and be willing to receive all of their care from PACE program providers.
 In addition, participants must be able to remain safely in a community setting at the time of initial enrollment.

 Program Profile: PACE